vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/releases/Get-VCFRelease.md

 Get-VCFRelease -futureReleases -domainId 1a2b3c4d-5e6f-7g8h-9i0j-1k2l3m4n5o6p
 ```

-This example shows how to retrieve all future releases for a specified workload domain..
+This example shows how to retrieve all future releases for a specified workload domain.

 ## Parameters

 ### -domainId

-Specifies the workload domain ID.
+Specifies the unique ID of the workload domain.

 ```yaml
 Type: String